 Contact Wocl Leydon Today for a Free Consultation about Your Zantac Case

 If you believe you are suffering from serious complications and side effects associated with Zantac, first see your doctor.
-Then, call us to arrange for a free, no obligation, and completely confidential consultation.
+Then, call our Zantac lawsuit lawyer to arrange a free, no-obligation, and completely confidential consultation.

 Our compassionate team of experienced medical product liability attorneys is ready to work with your doctors to collect vital evidence to get you the compensation you deserve for the suffering you experienced from this dangerous drug.

 “Wocl Leydon is a great law firm.
 Not only did they help me solve my case… they showed dedication, guidance, and reassurance through the entire process.
 The entire firm deserves 5 stars!
 Highly recommend.”